Zoo Invites People To Name A Cockroach After An Ex For Valentine’s Day

-After the roses have wilted, the chocolates have been eaten and the flame of eternal love has died out, the holiday Valentine’s Day can be a rough one to endure for the broken hearted and those who have been scorned.
+After the roses have wilted, the chocolates have been eaten and the flame of eternal love has died out, the holiday Valentine’s Day can be a rough one to endure for the brokenhearted and those who have been scorned.

-But the El Paso Zoo in Texas has a very interesting way to perk up someone’s spirits when their love life has been crushed into a million itty bitty pieces.
+But the El Paso Zoo in Texas has a very interesting way to perk up someone’s spirits when their love life has been crushed into a million pieces.
 The zoo will name a cockroach after a person’s ex and then on Valentine’s Day, the cockroach bearing an ex’s name will be fed to a meerkat.
-The snackfest will be broadcast via livestream on the zoo’s Facebook page and on it’s website.
+The event will be broadcast via livestream on the zoo’s Facebook page and on its website.

 It may not be total redemption, but it just might make a person feel a tiny bit better.
 All you have to do is message the zoo through Facebook messenger with the first name and initial of the last name of an ex, then tune in on Feb.
 14 to watch the pesky pest get snatched up and munched during the “Quit Bugging Me” meerkat feast.